scottrlarson/profession/content/home/about.md

 {{% accordion title="Professional Background" id="professional" %}}
 I am a computer and information technology professional.
-I got my start in technology working for small custom computer shops back in late nineties.
-In early 2000 I moved on to Systems Administration for small networks.
-I got tired with the corporate world and started providing services to the public of Santa Rosa as a independent IT service man.
-Today I still provide IT services to the public of Santa Rosa, California and surrounding areas.
+I got my start in technology working for small custom computer shops back in the late nineties.
+I then moved on to Systems Administration for small networks.
+Disillusioned with the corporate world, I  decided to leave that world behind and provide services directly to the public as a independent computer service professional.
 {{% /accordion %}}

 {{% accordion title="Spiritual Activism" id="activism" %}}